kurniawano/ictpsp.github.io/_Notes/Basic_Data_Types.md

 - 7/4 = 1.74999...
 - etc.

-Since computer stores information in a finite space (or finite *bits*), it is not possible for computer to represent these numbers accurately.
-Therefore, real numbers are stored in computer using a representation called *floating point numbers* that has some finite precision.
-When dealing with real numbers in computers, we have to accept that we can never eliminiate floating-point errors.
+Since computers store information in a finite space (or finite *bits*), it is not possible for computers to represent these numbers accurately.
+Therefore, real numbers are stored in computers using a representation called *floating-point numbers* that has some finite precision.
+When dealing with real numbers in computers, we have to accept that we can never eliminate floating-point errors.
 We can only [manage floating-point errors by mitigating them](https://en.wikipedia.org/wiki/Floating-point_error_mitigation).

 ## Creating a String Data